Hey there! This blog is almost about 1800+ words long & not everyone likes to read that much. We understand that.

-What is a citizen developer?
+What is citizen development?
 How can they help your business?
 What is the right citizen developer framework?
 Let us look at the answers to these questions.

 What is a Citizen Developer?